 By Jill Bremer, AICI CIP

 Everyone needs an etiquette book on his or her shelf, one of those five-pound encyclopedias of everything related to manners.
-I think it should be a mandatory gift to every graduate, right along with the PDA and new briefcase.
+I think it should be a mandatory gift to every graduate, right along with the tablet and new briefcase.
 I received one when I finished high school and I still have it on my bookshelf.
-It’s a little dog-eared, but the advice within isn’t showing its age (unlike its owner).
+It’s a little dog-eared, but the advice within isn’t showing its age.

-But in this fast-food era, many people have forgotten – or were never taught – the fundamentals of dining etiquette.
-Which way should I pass?
+But in this fast-food era, many people have forgotten—or were never taught—the fundamentals of dining etiquette.
+Which way should I pass the bread?
 Which fork is mine?
 What do I do with my napkin?
 What follows are the answers to the basic questions many people have about dining.
-(If you need advice on how to combine business with a meal, please read “The Business Lunch” posted in the “Image Insights” archives.)

 The first thing to do after being seated at a table is to immediately place your napkin in your lap.
 Unfold it into either a large triangle or rectangle.
 Never use your napkin as a tissue, but have one close by if you think you’ll need to wipe your nose during the meal.
 Ladies should blot their lipstick with a tissue before eating so that they don’t soil the cloth napkin and glassware.
 Don’t flip over your coffee cup or other glassware you won’t be using.
 If a beverage is served during the meal that you don’t want, simply hold your hand over the cup and say, “No thank you.”

 If you have to leave the table during the meal, say a soft “excuse me” to the people on either side of you, leave your napkin on your chair (not the table) and push the chair under the table as you leave.